 Examining the adoption of SRM, Rodd Zolkos of Business Insurance finds a great deal of overlap with the core principals of Enterprise Risk Management.
 His article, "Interest in strategic risk management grows, as boards push to adopt initiatives," identifies a number of hesitancy preventing organizations from adopting formalized risk management processes, even as boards, ratings agencies, and regulators push for stronger programs.

 Among the common challenges faced by businesses implementing Strategic Risk Management - defining a risk appetite, poor internal communications, and tracking measurable results - many, if not all, can be addressed with an ERM Solution.

 1. Define a Risk Appetite

-A risk appetites is no longer a theoretical concept.
+A risk appetite is no longer a theoretical concept.
 Regulations like RMORSA and Solvency II (with more sure to come) require organizations to define levels of exposure with which they are comfortable.
 Defining a risk appetite by tracking risk assessments, setting quantitative and qualitative criteria, and taking into consideration a risk's unique impact on financial metrics, external relationships, and most importantly, strategic goals, is nearly impossible to accomplish with two dimensional spreadsheets.
-An ERM solution will automate the organization of data, taking care of the aggregation so that risk managers can react to trends instead of loss events.
+An ERM software solution will automate the organization of data, taking care of the aggregation so that risk managers can react to trends instead of loss events.